-8 Everyday Hacks to Building Better Balance
+8 Everyday Hacks for Better Balance

 Do you remember the first time you rode a bike?
 Remember how wobbly and uncertain you were?
 No doubt someone ran alongside you, holding the bike so you wouldn’t topple over.
 With repetition, effort and LOTS of patience and practice, you were able to stay upright all on your own.
 While it’s true that you never forget how to ride a bike, maintaining your ability to balance takes continued practice.